Thevindu-Senanayake/School-Management-System/README.md

 # School-Management-System

 ### Welcome to the School Management System build with Electron !
-This system is designed to help school to manage Daily Attendece & Send Messages or Notices to Each Classes
+This system is designed to help school to manage Daily Attendece & Send Messages or Notices to Each Classes & Can Connect All Desktops and Smart Bords And Monitor Them.

 <br>